-At the end of September, before the beginning of autumn, a large typhoon passed by Kamikatsu.
-Everyone in the village was safe, but the heavy rains and winds pulled trees and debris across from the edges of the mountains and onto roads.
-Electricity for some was temporarily stopped and it seemed that many houses were passing the days with candles.
-It was, according to many locals, one of the strongest typhoons that have passed Kamikatsu in the last decade.
+At the end of September, just before the arrival of autumn, a large typhoon swept past Kamikatsu.
+Though everyone in the village was safe, the heavy rains and powerful winds left their mark—trees and debris cascaded down the mountainsides, blocking roads, and power outages left some households relying on candlelight.
+According to many locals, it was one of the strongest typhoons to hit the area in the last decade.

 Do you refer to the season between summer and winter as autumn or fall?
 I enjoyed this lovely piece about the history of the two words.
 Before the words autumn and fall were a part of our daily lexicon, this time of the year was referred to as harvest.

-To harvest rice, the paddy fields are first drained to remove any remaining water.
-Rice can be harvested by machine or by hand using a curved sickle.
-We opted for the latter, choosing to do as much as we could by hand.
-Our rice field is small and with a group of five or so people, we were able to harvest in a day.
-Once cut, the stalks of rice are bundled and tied together using dried straw.
-The stalks are then hung upside down on a rack to dry under the sun.
-This method of drying is called hasagake, and it’s the traditional way of drying rice.
+To harvest the rice, the first step is to drain the paddy fields to remove any remaining water.
+The rice can be harvested either by machine or by hand, and we chose the latter, embracing the slower, more labour-intensive process.
+With a group of five or so people, we were able to finish the harvest in a single day.
+After cutting the rice stalks, we bundled them together and tied them with dried straw.
+The bundles were then hung upside down on a rack to dry under the sun, a method known as hasagake, which is the traditional way of drying rice.

 It was wonderful to work with a small team of friends and family to harvest together this season.
 I intend to continue growing and harvesting rice, and I look forward to continuous learning and discoveries along the way.